 - Data formatting: the organization of information according to specifications.
 Think, for instance, of ZIP codes in a spreadsheet column.
 Without data formatting, the AI might falsely interpret the ZIP codes as large numbers.

 Once the algorithm is developed, the model needs to be trained on data.
 There are three broad categories of how algorithms can be trained.
 You might have heard of supervised learning, unsupervised learning, and reinforcement learning.
-In case you are interested to learn more, we have a separate article on that here.
 But the ML value chain is not finished here.

 Only because the baker has removed freshly baked buns from the oven, he or she is not finished.
 Similarly, the ML code itself is not the end of the value chain, no matter how good it is.
 What comes next is application development.